Zerg00s/Live-Captions-Saver/readme.md

 ```
 ## Standalone JavaScript.
 When you can't use browser extensions
 But what if you can't use extensions for security reasons?
-Well, this case:
+Well, in this case:
 - Join a meeting using a browser.
 - Start the live captions using the built-in MS Teams feature.
 - Open the browser console.